 #2.
 The maximization of expenditure in the production of content translates, on the other hand, into a truth that is only apparently self-evident, that is to produce relevant content.

 Every marketer should ask themselves the right questions in the planning stage to make sure that the content produced has been welcomed by their target audience; the most useful tool, in fact, is the search for feedback:

 #3.
 The concept of distribution.
-The approach that many companies have today is similar to what companies once adopted in the period of maximum diffusion of analogue television: that is, the aim is to create content and then simply hope for the best.
+The approach that many companies have today is similar to what companies once adopted in the period of maximum diffusion of analog television: that is, the aim is to create content and then simply hope for the best.

-In reality, today the creation plan cannot be separated from an effective content activation platform aimed at maximizing ROI and able to convey the contents on the basis of the decision-making process of purchasing the audience.
+In reality, today the creation plan cannot be separated from an effective content activation platform aimed at maximizing ROI and able to convey the content on the basis of the decision-making process of purchasing the audience.